-Categorical, noncontinuous results reported as incidence counts rather than summary statistics (i.e. mean and standard deviation) should be placed in LBSTRESC even if the categories are numbers.
-LBSTRESN should be null.
+Categorical, noncontinuous results reported as incidence counts rather than summary statistics (i.e. mean and standard deviation) should be placed in LBSTRESC, and even if the categories are numbers, LBSTRESN should be null.
 Specifically, this includes urinalysis tests where the results are values on a scale.
 For example, if the allowable values for a urine glucose dipstick test are: 'NEGATIVE', '100', '250', '500', '1000', '>2000', results should only be placed in LBSTRESC.
-Placing categorical results in -STRESC allows straightforward creation of incidence tables on -STRESC.
+Placing categorical results in - STRESC allows straightforward creation of incidence tables on --STRESC.
+The full scale used for laboratory tests with categorical results should be included in the nSDRG.

-When a laboratory test result is either above or below the limit of quantification (LOQ) for the measurement method and this result was used in calculation of group means in the study report, the value used for calculation should be submitted using the supplemental qualifier variable --CALCN.
+When a laboratory test result is either above or below the limit of quantification (LOQ) for the measurement method and this result was used in calculation of group means in the study report, the value used for calculation should be submitted using the supplemental qualifier variable LBCALCN.